railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 Partner Information
 -------------------

-In daily use of Open ERP a manager will often need to search quickly for financial information amongst partner data.
-For this she can use the buttons to the right of form when she opens a partner form, to go directly to:
+In daily use of OpenERP, a manager will often need to search quickly for financial information amongst partner data.
+For this, she can use the links to the right of the partner form when she opens it, to go directly to:

 * a follow-up letter from the :guilabel:`Overdue payments` Report button,